NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/MessageProcesses.md

 ### Processing the message

 The message is handled dependend on the message type.
-Command can be split into different packages to transmit larger data, so it has to be put back together at the receiver.
+Data messages can be split into different packages to transmit larger data, so it has to be put back together at the receiver.

 ```
 processMessage(Message message)
   byte messageType = message.getType()
   switch messageType:
-    case command:
+    case data:
-      CommandMessage commandMessage;
+      DataMessage dataMessage;
-      if commandMessageBuilder.newCommandMessage(message, &commandMessage):
+      if dataMessageBuilder.newDataMessage(message, &dataMessage):
-        processCommand(commandMessage)
+        processData(dataMessage)
     ...
 ```